JLQIAO/JLQIAO.github.io/index.md

 Hello, this is Jialiang's blog.
 I'm a student of University of Queensland.
-You can use [UQ](https://www.uq.edu.au/) to visit my beautiful campus.
+You can click [UQ](https://www.uq.edu.au/) to visit my beautiful campus.

 ![Image of fast.ai logo](./images/1.jpg)